Idorsia submits a New Drug Application to the US FDA for aprocitentan for the treatment of patients with difficult-to-control hypertension

 - The application includes data from the Phase 3 registration study of patients with resistant hypertension, where aprocitentan demonstrated a sustained blood pressure reduction over 48 weeks and was well-tolerated

-Idorsia Ltd (SIX: IDIA) today announced that it has submitted a New Drug Application (NDA) to the US Food and Drug Administration (FDA) seeking approval for aprocitentan, Idorsia’s investigational, novel dual endothelin receptor antagonist, for the treatment of patients with difficult-to-control hypertension.
+Idorsia Ltd IDIA today announced that it has submitted a New Drug Application (NDA) to the US Food and Drug Administration (FDA) seeking approval for aprocitentan, Idorsia's investigational, novel dual endothelin receptor antagonist, for the treatment of patients with difficult-to-control hypertension.

 The NDA includes data from a comprehensive clinical and non-clinical development program.
 In the Phase 3 registration study, PRECISION, aprocitentan showed statistically significant and clinically meaningful reduction in blood pressure (BP) which was maintained for up to 48 weeks when added to combination background antihypertensive therapy in patients with resistant hypertension.
 In PRECISION, aprocitentan was generally well tolerated with no major safety concerns.
 The most frequent adverse event with aprocitentan was mild-to-moderate edema/fluid retention.